pexip/os-curl/docs/CHECKSRC.md

 - `TABS`: TAB characters are not allowed!

-- `TRAILINGSPACE`: Trailing whitespace on the line
+- `TRAILINGSPACE`: Trailing white space on the line

-- `TYPEDEFSTRUCT`: we frown upon (most) typedefed structs

 - `UNUSEDIGNORE`: a checksrc inlined warning ignore was asked for but not used, that's an ignore that should be removed or changed to get used.